 About: Cost-conscious owners needn’t worry about finding a good yet affordable food without chicken — Diamond Naturals provides a premium salmon-and-fish-meal-based recipe that’ll be as gentle on your dog’s system as it is on your bank account.

 Made with a wide variety of produce (but no corn, wheat, or artificial flavors), this kibble provides plenty of antioxidants to support your dog’s immune health, fiber to promote proper digestion, and carbohydrates for providing energy.
 And just as importantly, it has a taste that most dogs love thanks to salmon, a protein rich in healthy fats that taste great.

 - High-quality, whole proteins are always the first ingredient

 - Fortified with probiotics for digestive health

-- Omega 3 fatty acids are included to limit inflammation and promote coat health
+- Omega fatty acids limit inflammation, soothe itchy skin, and promote a shiny coat

 - Made in the USA